hyung8758/Korean_FA/README.md

 ```

 Set `KOREANFA_ENGINE_HOME` to choose the engine cache location.
 Advanced users can set `KOREANFA_KALDI_DIR` or pass `kaldi_dir=` to use an externally managed Kaldi runtime instead.

+If an engine download or checksum verification fails, see the [engine installation troubleshooting guide](https://github.com/hyung8758/Korean_FA/blob/master/docs/troubleshooting.md).
+KoreanFA never installs an engine whose SHA-256 checksum does not match the published manifest.

 ## Citation